atkinssamuel/PyTorchNeuralNetwork/README.md

-# Basic Neural Network
+# PyTorch Neural Network
-This repository serves as a basis for future learning projects.
+This repository serves as a basis for future PyTorch learning projects.
 Instead of building a neural network from scratch, future projects will rely on this repository for a starting point.
 This repository uses the small pima indians diabetes dataset.
 The architecture of the neural